baseprime/rest-resource/README.md

     }
 }
 ```

+#### Note: If for any reason you'd like to automatically cache the nested object instead of translating it into a Primary Key, please see [Working with Nested Objects](#working-with-nested-objects)

 # Calling Other Related/Nested Routes
 You can wrap routes on the Resource's endpoint by using `wrap(path, query)` methods on the class constructor and its prototype.
 Once you define the wrapped endpoint, you can `get(options)`, `post(data, options)`, `put(data, options)`, etc.